syamgullipalli/simple_calculator/README.md

 # simple_calculator
-A simple calculator using JS, CSS and HTML
+A simple calculator using HTML, CSS and JavaScript